-The Phase 1 SRA 2018 and the SRA Guides 2014
+The Financial Institutions SRA 2019 and the SRA Guides

-48. The SRA Guides 20148 can be read in conjunction with the Phase 1 SRA 2018.
-The 2014 Guides identify several factors that may increase or decrease ML/TF risk by sector.
+49. The SRA Guides can be read in conjunction with the Financial Institutions SRA 2019, and are intended to update and replace the SRA Guides 2014.
+The SRA Guides take the relevant sector-specific information from the 2019 SRAs and put them into a smaller, more accessible format.
 These should be considered by a reporting entity when undertaking its ML/FT Risk Assessment or AML/CFT Programme.
 However, the Guides are not intended to replace a reporting entity's own risk assessment of its business; nor do they constitute a reporting entity's risk assessment.